tcpdump Commands

 sudo tcpdump -i any port 443 -s 0

 Capture full packet (snaplen 0 = unlimited).
-Default is 262144 bytes, may truncate large packets.
+Default is 262144 bytes, but TLS certificate chains can be large.

 TLS Debugging Scenarios